opensearch-project/documentation-website/_dashboards/quickstart.md

 - Analyze your data, view individual documents, and create tables summarizing your data.
 - Visualize your findings and share them.

-### Getting familiar with Discover

-The following steps give you a basic overview about how to use the Discover tool:
+The following steps give you a basic overview about using the Discover tool:

 1. From the OpenSearch Dashboards navigation menu, choose **Discover**.
 2. On the **Discover** page, choose the sample flight dataset from the dropdown menu on the upper-left side of the page.